-pulses in descending or ascending wavelength order with a 1 min interval.
-A second set of spectral sensitivity measurements was taken by adapting the eye at individual wavelengths of equal intensity $(1.7\times10^{19}~{\rm photons~s^{-1}~sr^{-1}~m^{-2}})$ for 1 min and then delivering a 1000 ms lights-off stimulus.
-V-log I series were taken before and after the wavelength recordings using the ND filter sets, the latter to make sure that the sensitivity of the eye had not changed during the protocol.
+The eyes were dark adapted for 10 minutes and then stimulated with equal quanta light pulses at 1.7 x 10 photons s-1 sr-1 m-2 at each wavelength.
+The wavelength was controlled using interference colour filters (half width = 12 nm, CVI Laser, Bensheim, Germany) in steps of 10 or 20 nm between 400 and 680 nm.
+Equal quanta intensities at each wavelength were set by adjusting the current applied to the stimulus LED and varied from one another by under 5 percent.
+Spectral sensitivity experiments were conducted by delivering 25 ms stimulus pulses in descending or ascending wavelength order with a 1- minute interval.
+A second set of spectral sensitivity measurements were taken by adapting the eye at individual wavelengths of equal intensity (1.7 x 10 photons s-1 sr-1 m-2) for 1 minute and then delivering a 1000 ms light-off stimulus.
+V-log-I series were taken before and after the wavelength recordings using the ND filter sets.
+The later to make sure that the sensitivity of the eye had not changed during the protocol.
 In cases where the sensitivity changed over the course of the experiment, usually by increasing in sensitivity, a linear correction was applied to the response dataset.